johannessram/SimpleFirewall/README.md

 SimpleFirewall
 Project to develop a firewall for a school project.
-My major, General Computer Science (Informatique generale), combines Software and Database Engineering and System and Network Administration, and I am proud to be part of it.
+My major, General Computer Science (Informatique générale), combines Software and Database Engineering and System and Network Administration, and I am proud to be part of it.
 My teammate Scouda did the front-end and I did the back-end and the controller